-The internet/print multiple server has a small LED array for indicating current port and transmission status.
-The power/transmit (Pw/Tx) and connect/receive (Link/Rx) LEDs only relate to activity on the LAN port.
+The internet server has a small LED array for indicating current port and transmission status.
+The power/transmit (Pw/Tx) and connect/receive (Link/Rx) LEDs only relate to activity on the LAN ports.
 All other LED indicators display information about their related ports as labeled.